avinashmk/goTicketSystem/README.md

 # goTicketSystem [Under dev]

-A robust application to reserve/book Tickets.
+A robust and autonomous application to manage Tickets.

 Features:
 - Handle concurrent users.